hankypoo7/The-blooket-hacks/README.md

+TODAY IS MY BIRTHDAY!!!
+I might be taking today off to celebrate with friends and family, but I will be back tomorrow
 # Blooket Hacks (Blooket-hacks-Hankypoo7-)
 **WARNING: YOU COULD GET BANNED FOR USING ANY OF THESE HACKS!
 NONE OF US ARE RESPONSIBLE FOR THIS HAPPENING.
 WE CANNOT UNBAN YOUR ACCOUNT.**
 ## Announcements: